pbaettig/caspal-ch/jekyll/content/en/index.md

 I'm swiss and feel a bit uneasy writing about all the things I can help you with, so to balance it out and be transparent here are some things I likely cannot help you with

 #### webdesign / frontend
 As is evident by this website.
-The most interesting aspect of this site has been the infra setup anyway 😅
+The most interesting aspect of this site has been the infra setup anyway 😅 (the code for it can be found on <a href="https://github.com/pbaettig/caspal-ch">GitHub</a>)

 #### Windows
 I'm no trying to bash the Microsoft ecosystem, I just don't know enough about it to be particularly helpful